alif898/alif898/README.md

 ### Hi there ✨
  - I'm an undergraduate at National University of Singapore, studying Economics & Business Analytics 📈
- - I am interested in everything data!
+ - I'm passionate about everything data!
 Anything from data engineering to data science, including machine/deep learning, as well as working with big data 🔥
  - Feel free to checkout my personal projects ⬇️, where I try to expose myself to new technologies and explore interesting data problems!